Speedwell Growth and Care Guide

 Upright Speedwell varieties, such as Veronica spicata ‘Royal Candles,’ are excellent for borders where clean lines and vertical interest matter.
 Their narrow flower spikes rise above the foliage without flopping, which helps maintain a neat, intentional look along paths and garden beds.
 The clumping habit keeps plants from wandering, so borders stay defined instead of messy.

-Planted in groups, these varieties create strong color blocks that hold well through late Spring and early Summer, and often longer with deadheading.
+When planted in groups, these varieties create strong color blocks that hold well through late Spring and early Summer, and often longer with deadheading.
 I’ve noticed they work equally well in formal layouts and softer cottage-style gardens, especially when mixed with rounder or looser perennials to balance the vertical shape.

 Ground Cover